How To File A Case Under The Companies (Appointment and Remuneration of Managerial Personnel) Rules?

 A whole-time KMP cannot serve in more than one company, except subsidiaries, and must be at least 21 years old.

-Listed companies are required to report remuneration ratios and any increases in their board reports.
+Listed companies must report remuneration ratios and any increases in their board reports

 A company must file a return of the appointment of a managing director, whole-time director, or manager with the Registrar within sixty days of the appointment, using Form MR.1, along with the applicable fees.